sharife/goldenthread-v2/site/content/productions/drowning-in-cairo-1.md

         directorial debut at Golden Thread Productions."
 ---
 It is May 2001 in Cairo.
 Moody, Khalid, and their servant Taha are on the Queen Boat, a gay nightclub docked on the Nile.
 When an unexpected police raid results in the arrest and public humiliation of the attendees, the lives of these young men are altered forever.
 Adam Ashraf El-Sayigh weaves budding romances, class differences, and familial expectations into a loving portrait of three men who all struggle to rebuild their lives against all odds.

-"When I first read Drowning in Cairo by Adam Ashraf El-Sayigh, which was partially developed at New Threads in 2018, it felt like the perfect play for my directorial debut at Golden Thread.
-Despite the heart-wrenching sorrow it reflects through the story of the three young men, I read it as a story that celebrates love and life, and celebrating love and life in their diversity is what we utterly need after the painful two years." - Sahar Assaf